glyfish/glyfish.github.io/_posts/2018-07-21-inverse_cdf_sampling.md

 where {% katex %}\Gamma(x){% endkatex %} is the [Gamma function](https://en.wikipedia.org/wiki/Gamma_function).

 The following two plots compare the cumulative values of {% katex %}\mu{% endkatex %} and {% katex %}\sigma{% endkatex %}
-computed from sampling of target distribution {% katex %}(5){% endkatex %} with the values from the equations above.
+computed from sampling of the target distribution {% katex %}(5){% endkatex %} with the values from the equations above.
 The first shows the convergence of {% katex %}\mu{% endkatex %} and the second the convergence of {% katex %}\sigma{% endkatex %}.
 Within only {% katex %}10^3{% endkatex %} samples both {% katex %}\mu{% endkatex %} and {% katex %}\sigma{% endkatex %} computed from
 samples are comparable to the target values and by {% katex %}10^4{% endkatex %} the values are indistinguishable.